Introduction

 Follow these vital steps to create and track invoices:

-1. Collect Your Business Information: It is recommended to note your business name, address, phone number, e-mail, and business registration or taxpayer identification numbers, if applicable.
+1. Collect Your Business Information: It is recommended to note your business name, address, phone number, e-mail, and business registration or taxpayer-identification numbers, if applicable.

 2. Add Client Information: Write down the client’s name, address, and contact information.
 Record any unique details that may need to be filled out in customs on international shipments.